daamien/blog/_posts/2019-09-23-new_version_of_PostgreSQL_Anonymizer_and_more.md

 ![](https://raw.githubusercontent.com/dalibo/blog/gh-pages/img/PostgreSQL-Anonymizer_H_couleur.png)

-## GPDR : Sanctions are coming
+## GDPR : Sanctions are coming

 While I was working on this, the landscape has changed...
-When the GPDR was implemented in May 2018, one of the biggest questions was if the fines would be significant enough to force a real change in corporate data policies....
+When the GDPR was implemented in May 2018, one of the biggest questions was if the fines would be significant enough to force a real change in corporate data policies....

-From what we can see, the [GPDR penalties are starting to fall], just during July 2019: Bristish Airways got 204 M€, and Marriott Hotels got 110 M€.
+From what we can see, the [GDPR penalties are starting to fall], just during July 2019: Bristish Airways got 204 M€, and Marriott Hotels got 110 M€.

 There are also smaller fines for smaller companies, what's interesting is that